-USA (toll free) 1-866 356 4691
+USA +1 866 356 4691

 Overall Fitness Required

 Although it is possible to simply trek a route to the pinnacle of Kibo without relying on professional climbing equipment, it remains a hard and serious endeavour that requires a level of physical fitness, stamina and a realistic awareness of the potentially damaging effects of high altitudes.
 Many tour operators request that clients consult a doctor before attempting to scale the mountain, and have a physical check-up for overall fitness.

 Phases of the Climb